The BFA in Acting

 Each year The School of Theatre Arts produces three to four mainstage plays and two musicals or a dance concert.
 These fully designed shows are faculty directed and rotate between classic theatre such as Shakespeare, Spanish Golden Age and Greek and Roman plays; American Realism such as Ibsen, Inge, Williams and more contemporary works by global playwrights.
 Recent seasons have included, The Children's Hour, Tartuffe, The Trojan Women, Crumble: Lay Me Down Justin Timberlake, Lysistrata, The Glass Menagerie, What the Butler Saw, Love's Labours Lost, In the Heart of America and Enemy of the People.
-Musicals include Hello Again, Once Upon a Matress, Passion, Of Thee I Sing and Pippin.
+Musicals include Hello Again, Once Upon a Matress, Passion, Of Thee I Sing and Pippin, Where in the World is Frank Sparrow?, Hamlet and Blown Youth.

 Lab Theatre and May Term

 In addition to the main stage The School of Theatre Arts mounts four to five shows in the E. Melba Kirkpatrick Laboratory Theatre.
 These fully supported shows are either faculty directed or student directed and include a variety of shows, usually with smaller cast size.
-Recent productions include Election Day, Playhouse Creatures, Attempts on Her Life, The Spitfire Grill, Freakshow, Natural Selections, The Rez Sisters, The Man Who and The Women of Lockerbie.
+Recent productions include Election Day, Playhouse Creatures, Attempts on Her Life, The Spitfire Grill, Freakshow, Natural Selections, The Rez Sisters, The Man Who, The Women of Lockerbie and Float.

 Every other spring semester the play workshop class is offered.
 This is the student's opportunity to workshop a new play with the input of the playwright.
 Each year a different playwright is selected.
 He or she spends class time discussing the play with students and making changes and cuts as the play develops and grows in this laboratory experience.